jeevithavijaykumar/Exploratory_data_analysis_using_pandas/README.md

 # Exploratory Data Analysis Using Python

-This repository showcases a collection of end-to-end exploratory data analysis (EDA) projects using Python.
+This repository showcases a collection of end-to-end exploratory data analysis (EDA) projects.
-Each project involves cleaning, analyzing, visualizing, and interpreting datasets to extract meaningful patterns, detect anomalies, test hypotheses, and generate actionable business insights.
+Each project involves cleaning, analyzing, visualizing, and interpreting datasets to extract patterns, detect anomalies, test hypotheses, and generate actionable insights.

 ## Project Goals

 The projects are designed to:

 - Import and clean real-world datasets for analysis
 - Perform statistical summaries and descriptive analytics
+- Detect and handle outliers, missing values, and data quality issues
 - Visualize distributions, trends, and relationships using plots
-- Detect and handle outliers, missing values, and data quality issues
 - Conduct hypothesis testing
 - Generate insights to support data-driven decision-making
 - Summarize key findings and business implications